Q1: How many new member teenagers (students) are added to the program annually?

 So far, we have taken all interested families in the program (sometimes with a little bit of wait time).

-- If you are a returning family or student, you should probably skip Q2-5 and go straight to Q6.
-We have your contact info, and we send invites at the start of every quarter.
+- If you have done toastmasters in the previous years, you will be a returning member.
+We have your contact info and send invites at the start of every quarter.
+Please skip Q2-5 and go straight to Q6.
 Thank you for your continuing interest in toastmasters.

 Q2: What is the starting age for toastmasters?

 A: The starting age for the Toastmasters youth program is 13 years.
 We give older teenagers priority.
 For example, a 14-year-old should get a first chance before a 13-year-old.